Steven Marcus: Career

 After three years of intensive study, Marcus released the so-called "Marcus Report" as head of the Presidential Commission on Academic Priorities in the Arts and Sciences.
 The 264-page report was unusually blunt in analyzing the decline in the quality of education offered by Columbia.
 Its core recommendation was new hiring in the hard sciences and elimination of twelve humanities faculty positions through attrition.
 A professor of anthropology described the report as "absolutely a mess".

 In 1988, paranoid schizophrenic Daniel L. Price heard Marcus give a lecture on one of Wordsworth's "Lucy" poems that addressed the perils of solitude and isolation, and became convinced that Marcus and Joyce Carol Oates were trying to find him a girlfriend.
 Price inundated Marcus with messages on his answering machine and mailed Marcus a suicide note.
 In response, Marcus, along with Edward Said, helped to persuade Price to take psychiatric medication by assuring him he was not under surveillance.
 Price later sent death threats to Marcus and Said, accusing them of "soul murder", and by 1994, Marcus reported that Price had on two occasions used a baseball bat to shatter windows at the English Department before being arrested.

 In 1993, the President of Columbia University, George Erik Rupp, in an effort to consolidate sprawling arts and sciences departments, abruptly fired several deans, including Jack Greenberg and Roger Bagnall, without consultation with faculty, and appointed Marcus to serve as both dean of the college and vice president for arts and sciences.
 Two years later, President Rupp resolved the controversy by splitting the positions and returning Marcus to a teaching and research faculty position.
 As dean, Marcus had come under fire for being unavailable to meet with students, for being unable to use email, and for reticence to commit resources to develop Asian American and Latin American studies programs.
 An editorial in the university newspaper compared Marcus to a "giant severed penis".
-At his departure, he announced that his resignation was due to health reasons.
+At his departure, he announced that his resignation was for health reasons.

 In a special issue of the Partisan Review in 1993, Marcus characterized political correctness as a new incarnation of the "soft totalitarianism" described by George Orwell, whereby orthodoxies "muzzle, stifle, or suppress dissent, and create fear and anxiety in those whose thinking deviates from their prescriptions".
-In Marcus’s account, adherents of political correctness share a number of common features, including a shared sense of victimhood, resentment towards humor, jokes, and comedy, and malice couched in euphemisms.
+In Marcus's account, adherents of political correctness share a number of common features, including a shared sense of victimhood, resentment towards humor, jokes, and comedy, and malice couched in euphemisms.
 Marcus cited the example of a professor of anthropology denouncing the candy Mars Bars as a confectionery embodiment of America’s indefensible impulse to colonize everything, including extraterrestrial planetary space.

 Marcus died at the age of 89 as a result of cardiac arrest.